Sint Maarten: Government and politics

+Status within the Kingdom of the Netherlands

 Sint Maarten is a constituent country of the Kingdom of the Netherlands, and as such the monarch of the Netherlands is head of state, represented locally by a governor.
 Following the dissolution of the Netherlands Antilles, the Constitution of Sint Maarten was unanimously adopted by the island council of Sint Maarten on 21 July 2010.
 Elections for a new island council were held on 17 September 2010, since the number of seats was increased from 11 to 15.
 The newly elected island council became the Estates of Sint Maarten on 10 October.
 Sint Maarten is largely autonomous in internal affairs, with the Netherlands responsible for foreign diplomacy and defence.
-The first woman to be the president of Sint Maarten was Gracita Arrindell, who was first elected in 2010.
+The first woman to be the prime minister of Sint Maarten was Gracita Arrindell, who was first elected in 2010.

 There currently is a movement in Sint Maarten aiming for the unification of island of Saint Martin, which has its own flag.

+Relation to the European Union

+Sint Maarten is classified as an Overseas Country and Territory (OCT) in Annex II of the Treaty on the Functioning of the European Union (TFEU).
+This annex lists all the territories that have special relationships with the European Union due to their connection with EU member states but are not part of the Union itself.

+Being classified as an OCT Sint Maarten is not part of the European Union.
+The status of Sint Maarten is outlined in Article 355(2) in conjunction with Part Four —Articles 198 to 204— of the TFEU.
+Key points include: